Mr-Vaibhav-Shukla/Control_CPU_Usages_Of_User/README.md

 For e.g
 + Total number of processes used by user.
 + Total number of files open by user.
++ Limiting maximum number of logins of user.
 + Limiting the CPU time of a user.
-+ Limiting CPU usages of anny application.
++ Limiting CPU usages of any application.
 + Limiting any process's CPU usages by its process id.
 + **Limiting the total CPU usages of a user.**